-When selecting essential oils to include in your solid perfume, be mindful of the safety precautions for each oil and pay attention to essential oils that are more likely to cause sensitization or irritation.
+When selecting essential oils to include in your solid perfume, be mindful of the safety precautions and contraindications for each oil and pay attention to essential oils that are more likely to cause sensitization or irritation.
 Avoid essential oils that are phototoxic.

 This recipe makes approximately 0.625 ounce of solid perfume that can be beautifully packaged in numerous ways.

 The photo shows the solid perfume packaged in small jars sold by From Nature With Love.
 Alternatively, the perfume can be packaged in tiny glass or plastic jars or tins.
 Refer to AromaWeb's Aromatherapy and Essential Oil Bottles/Packaging Directory for suppliers and sources of aromatherapy packaging.

 Dab a small amount of perfume onto your neck, behind your ears or on your wrists.
 Immediately discontinue use if you experience any discomfort or irritation.

 This solid perfume does not contain preservatives.
 Fluid fragrances are typically made using alcohol.
 Alcohol is somewhat anti-microbial.